pollination/pollination-docs/rhino-plugin/pollination-commands/po_addshades.md

----
-description: Add shades to a host.
-A host can be room, orphaned face, aperture, or door.
-Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted shade object.
----

 # PO_AddShades

 Add shades to a host.
 A host can be room, orphaned face, aperture, or door.
 Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted shade object.